faizanarshad/TweetAnalyzer/README.md

 # TweetAnalyzer
-Collect tweets from twitter based on the selected Hashtag.Check their validity based on the certain selected features.
+Collect tweets from twitter based on the selected # Hashtag.This file will access the twitter based on the selected topics and keywords.

+Check their validity based on the certain selected features.